Trump tweets against Germany, escalating row after tense summits - Nigeria Today

 Trump tweets against Germany, escalating row after tense summits

+In Rome, Italian Prime Minister Paolo Gentiloni said he agreed with Merkel that Europe needed to forge its own path.

+“This takes nothing away from the importance of our trans-Atlantic ties and our alliance with the U.S., but the importance we put on these ties cannot mean that we abandon fundamental principles such as our commitment to fight climate change and in favor of open societies and free trade,” he said.

-The post Trump tweets against Germany, escalating row after tense summits appeared first on Premium Times Nigeria.
+The post Trump tweets against Germany, escalating row after tense summits appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share